jovanimal/My-Learning-Tracker/log.md

 While reading [You Don't Know JavaScript](https://github.com/getify/You-Dont-Know-JS/blob/2nd-ed/getting-started/ch2.md), important note on **Nested Scopes**:

 When you declare a variable, it is available anywhere in that scope, as well as any lower/inner scopes.
-However, you have no access to variable declared in a inner scope from outter level.
+However, you have no access to variable declared in a inner scope from outer level.

 ```
 function foo() {